'Sprawling' winter storm slams upper Midwest and Plains, canceling hundreds of flights as it heads East

 “Do not travel on these roadways AND don’t try to get around the closures on our secondary roads.
 You will get stranded and put your life and others in danger,” a tweet from police read.

-A similar closure was ordered for parts of I-84 in Idaho where slick roads reduced visibility led to multiple crashes along the interstate.
+A similar closure was ordered for parts of I-84 in Idaho where slick roads and reduced visibility led to multiple crashes along the interstate.

 Further out west, a man was killed in an avalanche at a Lake Tahoe ski resort Friday after the Sierra Avalanche Center had warned of dangerous conditions for all elevations following the storm.